UVishnuPrasad/pythonProject/scripts/Submission4/readme.md

   3.File is then accessed using the **'r'** permission  to append into the file bu taking user input<br >

   4.File is then accessed using the **'r'** permission to read the contents and written into the console.<br />

+**file1.txt**
+stores the data and file that is being used to perform operations.